Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 There is no starter code for this project.
 You can do it!

 ## Project Requirements:
-- [ ] As you go through the lesson, commit your code in git and push to Github after each bolded section.
+- [ ] As you go through the lesson, commit your code in git and push to Github after each bolded section (or more frequently if you want).
 You should write clear + informative commit messages for each commit.

 -----